Skip to main content

 3. Start the public negative review process

-A further 7 days after this review has been left, both the customer’s review and your response will be published and publicly visible on your profile.
+After these further 7 days, the review and the response are then published & will be publicly visible on your profile.

 How to respond to a negative public review